Axnjr/SEM7/DeepLearning.md

 In the next iteration, a different set of neurons may be deactivated.
 #### Advantages:
 - Prevents Overfitting:
-By not allowing the network to rely too heavily on any single neuron, dropout reduces the risk of overfitting to the training data2.
+By not allowing the network to rely too heavily on any single neuron, dropout reduces the risk of overfitting to the training data.
 - Ensemble Effect:
-Dropout simulates training multiple different neural networks and averaging their predictions, which improves generalization1.
+Dropout simulates training multiple different neural networks and averaging their predictions, which improves generalization.
 - Improved Data Representation:
 The introduction of noise through dropout helps the network learn more generalized features